esperanto-tx/esperanto-tx.github.io/_posts/en/2012-06-22-Landa_Kongreso_en_Dalaso.md

 layout: page
 #subheadline:  "Templates"
 title:  "2012 Landa Kongreso in Dallas"
-teaser: "During June of 2012, our club hosted the Esperanto-USA Landa Kongreso in DAllas.
+teaser: "During June of 2012, our club hosted the Esperanto-USA Landa Kongreso in Dallas.
 Almost the whole club attended the meeting."
 categories:
     - en
 tags: